Chart Color Schemes

 Leopold has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely impacting the area.
-Notable ones include Estuary Estate, Allegra Estate, Caspian Estate, and Leopold Green Estate.
-The following details those expected to have the greatest relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects likely to affect the region.
+Notable ones are Estuary Estate, Allegra Estate, Caspian Estate, and Leopold Green Estate.
+The following details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.